hchiam/cognateLanguage/README.md

 ##Use:

 I personally use Terminal (a.k.a. command-line) to run the .py files.
-For example, to run the translate .py file, I enter "pyt" and press tab for autocomplete, then I type the first letter "c" and tab for autocomplete and then "t" and tab again.
+For example, to run the "cognateLanguage_Translate.py" file, I enter "pyt" and press tab for autocomplete, then I type the first letter "c" and tab for autocomplete (which gives me "cognateLanguage_") and then "T" and tab again (to get "cognateLanguage_Translate.py").
 What this looks like in the commandline after I've done these keyboard presses is:  `python cognateLanguage_Translate.py`.

 1. Add/Edit data in `data.txt`.